A theoretical framework of chorus wave excitation: On chorus chirping

 That it is indeed maximization of wave particle power transfer \citep{Vomvoridis1982,Omura2008,Zonca2015,Zonca2015b,Chen2016} that dictates the nonlinear chorus dynamics and frequency chirping is further demonstrated by Fig. \ref{fig:deltaw}.
 Figure \ref{fig:deltaw} (a) shows that the nonlinear frequency shift, $\Delta_\omega (z = 50 c/\Omega_e, t)$, remains small during the whole nonlinear evolution and, in particular, much smaller than the dynamic range of frequency chirping, consistent with the assumption that each elementary wave constituting the chorus wave packet satisfies the whistler wave dispersion relation at the lowest order.
 Figure \ref{fig:deltaw} (b), meanwhile, shows a snapshot of $\Delta_\omega (z = 50 c/\Omega_e, t = 2875/\Omega_e)$.
 By definition, at the intensity peak the wave particle power transfer is maximized; and, since the chirping process is spontaneously triggered by the underlying instability, the nonlinear evolution follows the maximum possible intensity growth or minimum possible intensity decrease.
 In fact, it is important to recognize that power transfer is maximized even in the intensity decreasing phase \citep{Zonca2015,Zonca2015b,Chen2016} .

 Another aspect that is clarified by the present approach and is the issue of ``subpackets'' or ``subelements'' \citep{Santolik2003} formation within a single chorus element.
 While Fig. \ref{fig:NLspectrum} and Fig. \ref{fig:NLspectrum-b} display the spectrum intensity only, Fig. \ref{fig:deltaBw} illustrates the temporal structure of the perpendicular magnetic field fluctuation, $| \delta \bm B_\perp|/B_e$, reconstructed from Eqs. (\ref{eq:choruswp}) and (\ref{eq:ampphase}), for the rising tone chorus element beginning at $\Omega_e t \sim 2600$ in Fig. \ref{fig:NLspectrum}.
 The formation of subelements is clear, qualitatively and quantitatively consistent with the PIC simulation by the DAWN code done with the same parameters in \citep{Tao2017a}.
 This evidence supports the corresponding original interpretation provided therein that chorus sub-element formation is to be attributed to the phase modulation and ``self-consistent evolution of resonant particle phase-space structures and spatiotemporal features of the fluctuation spectrum'', proposed by \citep{ONeil1965} when analyzing collisionless damping of nonlinear plasma oscillations.
 These results also clarify that nonlinear oscillations are connected with the width of the fluctuation intensity spectrum and stem from the same underlying physics, as noted above.
+In close connection and consistent with the present analysis, it is important to quote the recent statistical results from \citet{Zhang2020a} on observed typical wave packet lengths, amplitudes, and frequency variations of rising tone chorus elements.
+Short packets have been explained by \citet{Zhang2020a} and \citet{Nunn2021} as resulting from trapping-related amplitude modulations for packets longer than about 10 wave periods, and as a result of wave superposition of two well-separated waves sensibly farther than a trapping period for shorter packets.
 Formation of subpackets in chorus emission was also recently analyzed by \citep{Hanzelka2020} adopting the sequential triggering model by \cite{Omura2011}.